nicola-gigante/bitvector/README.md

 Some work has still to be done, see TODO.txt for details.
 In a few words, it still lacks:
-* The ability to incrementally allocate the memory used for nodes and leaves instead of allocating everything at once at the beginning (mainly it means switching from ```std::vector``` to ```std::deque``` as the underlying storage for the nodes.
-Coming soon.)
 * Performance tuning and profiling
 * A serious test suite
 * More operations on the data structure.
 For example, the insertion of words